 Colombia Birdwatching Tour: Avian Diversity at its Best

-Colombia Birdwatch believes it has struck the perfect balance with this exhilarating Colombia Birding Tour: From exploring the paramo ecosystems in the Los Nevados Park to the infamous Anchicaya Valley on the Pacific slope, to the pristine forests of the Montezuma Lodge.
+Colombia Birdwatch believes it has struck the perfect balance with this exhilarating Colombia birdwatching tour: from exploring the paramo ecosystems in the Los Nevados Park and the famous Anchicaya Valley on the Pacific slope, to the pristine forests around the Montezuma Lodge.
 This tour packs in some of the best birding locations in Colombia without having to travel extremely long distances.

-- See 5 species of Antpittas at the feeders in Rio Blanco Reserve.
+- See five species of Antpittas at the feeders in Rio Blanco Reserve

-- Visit the surreal paramo ecosystem where you will bird above 3,500 meters in search of the endemic Buffy Helmetcrest.
+- Visit the surreal Paramo ecosystem where you will bird above 3,500 metres in search of the endemic Buffy Helmetcrest

 Your Colombia birding tour begins when a representative meets you at the airport for your transfer to the hotel (40 minutes)